 To prepare data, make sure that data to be imported is in an Excel sheet and has a columnar organisation where each column represents a unique attribute of the RAID item you want to import.
 You can download the Configuration and FastLoad Spreadsheet and copy the standard column names from the sample RAID FastLoad Sheet to begin.

 Upon copying the required column headers from the RAID FastLoad Sheet to a new Microsoft Excel file, fill in the actual data in each of the columns (as shown in the screenshot).
 Please take care to copy all bolded columns in RAID FastLoad Sheet as those columns will need to be mapped to the required fields.

 - Ensure that the Microsoft Excel template is ready with valid data.

-- Locate the initiative where you want to run integrations and click the Integrations sub-menu.
+- Locate the initiative where you want to run integrations and select Integrations from the hamburger menu.